 #33- Thailand's total wind installations were at 1,532 MW by 2019 – half of the 3 GW target set by the government for 20371

 #34- Kenya currently has 335MW of installed wind capacity, with an additional 350MW forecast to come online by 20241

 Wind is an abundant, renewable resource.
-And as more countries begin to explore the benefits of mechanical energy to generate electricity, experts predict an average 4% yearly growth.
+And as more countries explore the benefits of mechanical energy to generate electricity, experts predict an average of 4% yearly growth.

 #36- Forecasters expect wind to remain the leading renewable technology in the United States through the 2020s5

 The US facts about wind energy show that the country will continue investing in this renewable sector.
 To maintain their momentum, wind farm installation will become more commonplace.